omaraflak/banana/README.md

 **Types**: `bool`, `char`, `short`, `int`, `long`.

+The language supports automatic casting of types when needed.

 **Constructs**: `if`, `else`, `for`, `while`, `return`.

 **Binary Operators**: `+`, `-`, `*`, `/`, `%`, `^`, `&`, `|`, `<`, `<=`, `>`, `>=`, `==`, `!=`, `and`, `or`, `+=`, `-=`, `*=`, `/=`, `%=`, `^=`, `&=`, `|=`.